Wednesday, November 20, 2024

 Even if you ride several times per week, you don’t need to (and probably shouldn’t) charge your battery to its full capacity.
 This can actually put stress on the battery.
 In other words, you’d be overworking it.

-Charging to 80-90% is generally the way to get the most out of your battery, for the longest period of time.
+Charging to 80-90% is generally the way to get the most out of your battery, for the longest period.

 This won’t do any damage to the life of the battery since you’ll be discharging it naturally over the course of a long ride.
 And you certainly don’t want to get stuck without charge during your ride just because you’re concerned about the overall life of the battery.